Sreehithavarma23/Sreehithavarma_wiredCTFrecruitment23/crypto layers.md

-#Crypto Layers
+# Crypto Layers

--From the data given in the description and in the hint box
+- From the data given in the description and in the hint box
 - I figured out that the given data is in encrypted form i should decrypt that to find flag
 - from the hint box I should use 3 kinds of decypters to decode that
 - First one i should use a binary decoder as mention in the hint box